Thema-AI/web-index/standard/v0.1.0/standard.md

 The web index stores:

-- fetched pages
+- fetched pages, i.e. GET requests
-- head requests (used in matching)
+- HEAD requests (used in matching)
+and:
-- metadata about fetches, including failed pages
+- metadata about fetches, including failed attempts

 Metadata is a strict superset of other data: there exists a metadata record for every data record, and also for failed attempt to generate data records,